Loft insulation costs and savings

 Loft insulation savings

-Professionally installed loft insulation for a typical three-bedroom, semi-detached house with gas central heating costs around £400.
-It will take around two years to pay for itself through the savings you’ll make on your heating bills if you go from no insulation to the recommended amount.
+Professionally installed loft insulation will typically take a couple of years to pay for itself through the savings you’ll make on your heating bills if you go from no insulation to the recommended amount.

 The recommended thickness for loft insulation is 270mm.